Early Copy Protection on the Apple II

 The instructions for loading the game are quite simple:

 This is the same low-memory start as "Module 6", but this time it's just a small stage 1 loader.
-There's no "xxxxG" command, so this is another self-starting program.
+There's no "xxxxG" command listed, so this is another self-starting program.
 Looking at the first 16 bytes, we see:

-Skipping forward like this means the stack and the start of the input buffer are left unmodified.
+Skipping forward like this means the stack and the start of the input buffer, at $0100 and $0200, are left unmodified.
 When the monitor finishes loading the data, it will output a beep by writing a Ctrl-G through COUT, which sends us through the vector at $36 to address $023E.
 Here we find this:

 023E- 20 89 FE JSR $FE89 F8ROM:SETKBD 0241- 20 93 FE JSR $FE93 F8ROM:SETVID 0244- 20 60 03 JSR $0360 0247- A9 03 LDA #$03 0249- 48 PHA 024A- A9 0E LDA #$0E 024C- 48 PHA 024D- A9 1C LDA #$1C 024F- 8D F2 03 STA $03F2 0252- A9 17 LDA #$17 0254- 8D F3 03 STA $03F3 0257- 49 A5 EOR #$A5 0259- 8D F4 03 STA $03F4 025C- 20 39 FB JSR $FB39 F8ROM:SETTXT 025F- 20 58 FC JSR $FC58 F8ROM:HOME 0262- A9 77 LDA #$77 0264- 8D FF 5F STA $5FFF 0267- AD FF 5F LDA $5FFF 026A- C9 77 CMP #$77 026C- D0 01 BNE $026F 026E- 60 RTS